Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Related Work

-Deep metric learning \cite{wang2014learning,oh2016deep} stems from distance metric learning \cite{xing2003distance,weinberger2008fast} in machine learning but extracts deep features through deep neural networks, \textit{i.e.} learning appropriate embeddings and metrics for effective discrimination between similar sample pairs and different sample pairs.
+Contrastive learning, a.k.a., deep metric learning \cite{wang2014learning,oh2016deep} stems from distance metric learning \cite{xing2003distance,weinberger2008fast} in machine learning but extracts deep features through deep neural networks, \textit{i.e.} learning appropriate embeddings and metrics for effective discrimination between similar sample pairs and different sample pairs.
 With the help of neural networks, deep metric learning typically utilizes siamese network \cite{varior2016gated,balntas2018relocnet} or triplet network\cite{hoffer2015deep,kumar2016learning}, which makes the embedding of same category closer than that of different category with triple labeled input samples for face recognition, human re-identification, \textit{etc.}.

 Coming to long-term place recognition and visual localization, recently many works use supervised learning together with siamese network and triplet loss \cite{gordo2017end,lopez2017appearance}.
 To avoid vanishing gradient of small distance from different pairs with triplet loss form \cite{wang2014learning}, \cite{wohlhart2015learning} proposes another form of triplet loss.
 Due to the hard-annotated data for supervised learning, Radenovic \textit{et al.} \cite{radenovic2018fine} proposes to leverage geometry of 3D model from structure-from-motion (SfM) for triplet learning in an automated manner.
 But SfM is off-line and effort-cost so it is not possible for end-to-end training.
 Instead we employ unsupervised triplet training technique adapted to the DIFL framework \cite{hu2019retrieval} so that domain-invariant and scene-specific representation could be trained in unsupervised and end-to-end way efficiently.